What to Expect When You’re Expecting that First Egg

 Help ‘em Out1.
 Feed them properly.
 Laying hens should be fed layer ration no earlier than 18 weeks of age.
 Layer ration contains less protein than starter/grower feeds and it contains added calcium needed to produce quality eggshells.
 Pullets younger than 18 weeks should not be fed layer ration due to the calcium content- it can cause kidney damage and gout, which may not be immediately apparent, but will affect the health and lifespan of the hen.

 3. Provide access to calcium.
-While layer feed contains calcium, an additional source of calcium, such as crushed oyster shells or clean eggshells, should be made available in a separate dish, apart from the feed.
+While layer feed contains calcium, an additional source of calcium, such as crushed oyster shells or clean eggshells, should be made available to hens at 18 weeks old in a separate dish, apart from the feed.
 All laying hens have different calcium requirements and will consume as much calcium as they need.
-Oyster shells should never be added directly to the feed because excess calcium can be harmful to the health of hens not requiring as much.
-Hens deprived of adequate amounts of calcium will be gin utilizing the calcium stored within their own bones to produce eggshells, to the detriment of their health.
+Oyster shells should never be added directly to the feed because excess calcium can be harmful to the health of hens not requiring supplemental calcium.
+Hens deprived of adequate amounts of calcium will begin utilizing the calcium stored within their own bones to produce eggshells, to the detriment of their health.egg-eating, stress and a drop in egg production.
+Place nest box material such as straw on top of nest box pads and liners in the nests to make it comfortable for the hen.
+They love rearranging the nesting material!
+Place a golf ball, wooden egg or any other type of hard fake egg in the nest boxes.
+Hens like to lay eggs where others have laid theirs and the fake eggs can increase the power of suggestion for newbies.

 4. Make it welcoming.
 Hens prefer to lay their eggs in a quiet,dark, private place.
 Consider nest box curtains, particularly if the location of the nest boxes is well-lit.

 5. Minimize stress.
 Limit activity in and around the coop in the morning.
-Reserve coop-cleaning chores until later in the day, keep small children from engaging them in any way and ensure their living environment is spacious, clean and critter-free.
+Reserve coop-cleaning chores until later in the day, keep small children from engaging them in any way and ensure their living environment is spacious, clean, pest-free and predator-free.

 Signs of Readiness